Tarrant-Solutions/WeebCentral-Exporter-V6/README.md

 ## What You Can Do With It

 - Share your manga list with friends
-- Keep a backup of your subscriptions
+- Keep a clean backup of your subscriptions
 - Import into apps and websites
 - Organize your reading list

 ## Technical Details

 The Exporter:
-1. Auto-loads all subscriptions
+1. Uses API to find all subscriptions
 2. Exports subscription titles
 3. Removes formatting artifacts
 4. Copies results to clipboard